 The independent producer may sell Programme clips to end users (either itself or through its authorised licensees), provided that the end user is not able to access such clips from any service operated by any other public service broadcaster and/or its affiliated/subsidiary services or companies, by way of permanent download-to-own in the same way as it may exercise the Commercial Download Rights in the whole Programme (or episode thereof) as set out in the General Terms (including, for the avoidance of doubt, the provisions relating to the accounting for the BBC's share of Net Revenue), subject to the following restrictions on volume:

-The Programme clip(s) shall be no longer than 5 minutes in total per 30 mins of Programme or episode running time (i.e. for example, in relation to a 30 minute episode you could have 2 clips of 2 minutes in length and 1 of one minute; or 1 clip of 4 minutes); and
+The Programme clip(s) shall be no longer than five minutes in total per 30 mins of Programme or episode running time (i.e. for example, in relation to a 30 minute episode you could have two clips of two minutes in length and one of one minute; or one clip of four minutes); and

-Subject to the 5 minute limit above, any individual comedy clip cannot exceed 2 minutes in length; and
+Subject to the five minute limit above, any individual comedy clip cannot exceed two inutes in length; and

 In each instance the BBC's specific consent is required in relation to Children's programmes, NHU programmes, and serious factual programmes where the BBC's Licence Fee is more than £200,000 per hour.